-- Music theory tells you, for instance, that if the song is in the key of C, the triad starting on the note A in that progression should be a minor, while the triad that starts on G, should be a major.
+- Music theory tells you, for instance, that if the song is in the key of C, the triad starting on the note A in that progression should be minor, while the triad that starts on G, should be a major.

-Learn the basics of how chords are formed and the relationship between them and as soon as you learn something new, start applying it.
+Learn the basics of how guitar chords are formed and the relationship between them and as soon as you learn something new, start applying it.

 Your ear, backed by your musical knowledge, will start showing you what options you have before you play the coming chord!

 You may consider giving a donation, by which you will be helping a songwriter achieve his dreams.
 Each contribution, no matter how small, will make a difference.

 2 thoughts on “Beyond power chord riffs: Major and minor triads”

 It’s about 11pm. , I’ve been reading your lessons on songwriting.